 If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, the carrying amount of the asset (or cash-generating unit) is reduced to its recoverable amount.
-An impairment loss is recognized immediately in statement of profit or loss.
+An impairment loss is recognized immediately in the statement of profit or loss and other comprehensive income.
 When an impairment loss subsequently reverses, the carrying amount of the asset (or a cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset (or cash generating unit) in prior years.
-A reversal of an impairment loss is recognized immediately in the statement of profit or loss and other comprehensive income.